Post job

 An instrument technician apprentice is responsible for performing installation and repairs on various electrical equipment and instruments such as control panels and motors, all while under the supervision and directives of a senior or master technician.
 Typically, their tasks revolve around conducting regular maintenance checks, coordinating with other technicians, organizing supplies, operating electrical tools, and understanding various electronic principles.
 Furthermore, there are also instances where one may liaise with clients to discuss the extent of damage or repairs, building positive relationships in the process to secure a client base.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, oil burner technician responsibilities are more likely to require skills like "customer vehicles," "oil changes," "tire pressure," and "preventive maintenance."
-Meanwhile, a front end mechanic might be skilled in areas such as "front end," "service desk," "javascript," and "groceries."
+Meanwhile, a front end mechanic has duties that require skills in areas such as "front end," "service desk," "javascript," and "groceries."
 These differences highlight just how different the day-to-day in each role looks.

-In general, front end mechanics study at similar levels of education than oil burner technicians.
+In general, front end mechanics achieve similar levels of education than oil burner technicians.
 They're 0.5% more likely to obtain a Master's Degree while being 0.0% less likely to earn a Doctoral Degree.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from oil burner technicians resumes, they are more likely to have skills like "customer service," "tire pressure," "preventive maintenance," and "lube."
-But a instrument technician apprentice might have skills like "hand tools," "customer satisfaction," "diagnosis," and "osha."
+The required skills of the two careers differ considerably.
+For example, oil burner technicians are more likely to have skills like "customer service," "tire pressure," "preventive maintenance," and "lube."
+But a instrument technician apprentice is more likely to have skills like "hand tools," "customer satisfaction," "diagnosis," and "osha."